-After the visit to the church, we will proceed to see a unique, made-of-copper Statue of Jesus.
+After the visit to the church, we will proceed to see a unique, copper Statue of Jesus.

-Later on, we proceed to the most spiritual site in Međugorje – the Apparition Hill where for the first time Lady of Međugorje appeared and spoke.
+Later on, we proceed to the most spiritual site in Međugorje – the Apparition Hill.
+This is where for the first time Lady of Međugorje appeared and spoke.
 Along the path, a wooden cross marks the site where the Virgin made the first call to peace.
-More to the top of the hill, you will find the statue od Lady Mary, right on the place of the first apparition.
-This is a place like no other, a piece of heaven on earth, where you can be completely dedicated to the prayer.
+More to the top of the hill, you will find the statue od Lady Mary, right on the place of first apparation.
+Surely, this is a place like no other, a piece of heaven on earth, where you can be completely dedicated to the prayer.

 After the visit to Međugorje we continue north to Mostar.

-A city of stone on stone, historical, political, scientific and cultural center of Herzegovina lies at the foot of the slopes of Velez Mountain, in the Neretva River valley.
+A city of stone, historical, political, scientific and cultural center of Herzegovina lies at the foot of the slopes of Velez Mountain, in the Neretva River valley.

-Mostar was one of the most destroyed cities during the war in Bosnia, but even today it has enough preserved architecture speaks to the rich cultural past of this city.
+Mostar was one of the most destroyed cities during the war in Bosnia.
+Today it still has enough preserved architecture which speaks to the rich cultural past of this city.
 Our guide will accompany you to the Old Town.
 This is where you will find the famous bridge and the largest concentration of historic and cultural sights.

-The most famous attraction here is the Old Bridge, built-in 1566 according to plans of Hayruddin, the great Turkish builder of the 16th c.
+By far, the most famous attraction here is the Old Bridge, built in 1566 according to plans of Hayruddin.
+He was the great Turkish builder of the 16th c.
 This amazing bridge has entered UNESCO’s World Heritage List.
 It’s the beating heart of the city, a strong iconic symbol of its history, one of the country’s most recognizable landmarks.
 The bridge is 24m high and you will frequently see members of the Mostar Diving Club dive off the bridge.
 The practice dates back to the time the bridge was built.

-We will also see Crooked Bridge – the oldest arch bridge in Mostar.
-Besides that, we will see Hamam – Turkish bath, which is the only Turkish bath still existing in Mostar and one of the few remaining examples in the whole of Herzegovina.
-Our last stop is Kosqi Mehmed-paša Mosque, famous for it’s beautiful, original ornamentation from the 17th century when it was constructed and the fact that the tourists are allowed to climb mosques minaret, and have the most beautiful panorama of the Old Bridge of Mostar.
+We will also see the Crooked Bridge – the oldest arch bridge in Mostar.
+Beside that, we will see Hamam – Turkish bath.
+It is the only Turkish bath still existing in Mostar and one of the few remaining examples in the whole of Herzegovina.
+Our last stop is Kosqi Mehmed-paša Mosque, famous for it’s beautiful, original ornamentation from 17th century.
+Surely, an iteresting fact for tourisits is that they can climb mosque’s minaret, and see the most beautiful panorama.
 After that, you have some free time in Mostar to enjoy this enchanting place on your own before we leave Mostar and continue to Sarajevo.